vladislavlobanov/my-electron-app/README.md

 5. **Settings and Theme Management**: The application includes a settings menu that allows users to switch themes and MongoDB URI/Database/Collection.

-6. **Comparison of Query Results**: Users can invoke an "Advanced View" feature to see a simplified history of their queries and replies, enhancing data management and analysis capabilities.
+6. **Comparison of Query Results**: Users can invoke an "Advanced View" feature to see a simplified history of their queries and replies.

 # External System(s)
 **MongoDB**: The primary database system used for managing and querying data.
 MongoDB facilitates the storage of JSON-like documents with dynamic schemas, which is integral to the query tool's operation.
 [MongoDB Documentation](https://mongodb.com/docs/)

+# System Architecture Style

+The Simple Electron MongoDB Query Tool employs a **Monolithic Architecture Style**, combining both frontend and backend functionalities within a single application.
+This approach simplifies development and deployment, enabling users to execute MongoDB queries directly from the Electron interface without requiring a separate server.

 # Proof-of-Concept Desktop Application using Electron

 ![Screenshot](https://github.com/vaisakhsasikumar/my-electron-app/blob/main/screenshot.png)